Children’s mental health: what it is and why it matters

 - Make sure your child gets the sleep they need.
 Quality sleep will help your child to manage stress and a busy life.

-If you’re concerned that your child is showing signs of poor mental health, it’s best to seek professional help as soon as possible.
+If you’re concerned that your child is showing signs of mental health problems, it’s best to seek professional help as soon as possible.
 Your GP can guide you to the most appropriate services for your family.

 Looking after yourself: why it’s important to children’s mental health